iiShreya/theRLSnake/README.md

 # theRLSnake
-A Reinforcement Learning Agent: Snake optimizes its actions according to the Deep Q-Learning Algorithm.
+A Reinforcement Learning Agent: Snake, optimizes its actions according to the Deep Q-Learning Algorithm.